What is DeFi? Complete Guide 2025

 • Want full control of your funds

-• Prefer transparency and decentralization
+• Prefer transparency and decentralisation

 • Are comfortable with technical complexity